 Bruce Willis, Prince, and many other celebrities have had beach homes in Turks and Caicos over the years, and with current part time residents like Donna Karan, Keith Richards, and Brad Pitt, there are plenty of high-end dining options in Providenciales.

 Turks and Caicos is an overseas territory of the United Kingdom that governs itself internally.
 The islands boast a long history of political stability and a legal system primarily influenced by English Common Law.
 Moreover, with a credit rating of S&P BBB+, the location is highly attractive to high-net-worth individuals (HNWIs) from different parts of the world.

 Grace Bay on Providenciales’ main island is the world-renowned ‘star’ beach.
 However, high-profile visitors seeking privacy and relaxation also enjoy other beaches, such as Long Bay.

 Buy or Rent?

-Yves Boulet is one of the top contractors for luxury developments in the islands and agrees that most buyers want to live there for a few weeks or months a year.
-‘We are fortunate to have very wealthy clients who want a truly exceptional beach vacation villa.
-However, some of them would also like the villa to ‘pay its way’ so to speak.’
+Yves Boulet, a top luxury property developer in the islands, agrees that most buyers prefer to use the property for a few weeks or months in a year.
+He believes that they are fortunate to have wealthy clients who want a genuinely exceptional beach vacation villa.
+However, some of them also want the villa to generate revenue when not in use.

-However, for anyone looking for an incredibly beautiful Caribbean island to base themselves for a 3 week or 3 month luxury beach escape from the Northern Hemisphere winters, the Turks and Caicos Islands have ‘star quality’.
+However, for anyone looking for an incredibly beautiful Caribbean island to base themselves on for an extended stay luxury beach escape from the Northern Hemisphere winters, the Turks and Caicos Islands have ‘star quality.’